How much does it cost to paint a House or Unit interior in Sydney?

 Older ceilings are usually ornate and decorative.
 Poking a paint brush into detailed moulded plaster cornice and ceiling roses takes a lot more time than applying paint to a flat surface.

-The third cost factor is building condition.
 Are the walls and ceilings smooth and firm?
 Are there cracks and loose plaster that needs gluing, patching, sanding and priming before paint is applied?
 Are there holes that need filling?

 Sydney homes can get pretty mouldy.
 Is there mould that needs to be removed?
 If so it’s also wise to add mould inhibitor to the paint.